Work-related musculoskeletal disorders are the primary cause of work-related disability1-2.

 Ensure a faster return to work: Studies have demonstrated the patients under chiropractic care return to work faster8,9.
 The multi-modal approach including adjustments, combined with an exercise/rehabilitation plan and lifestyle and occupational modifications has been shown to be effective in treating employees of various sectors.

-Prevent reoccurrence: As MSK experts, chiropractors are trained to assess movement, function and occupational demands, including ergonomics, to create a better work environment to decrease the risks of developing MSK conditions.
+Prevent reoccurrence: As musculoskeletal experts, chiropractors are trained to assess movement, function and occupational demands, including ergonomics, to create a better work environment to decrease the risks of developing musculoskeletal conditions.
 For example, chiropractors can advise you on an ergonomic chair, back supports and proper height to keep your vision on your work without hunching or straining your neck, as well as educating you on proper posture and how to keep your spine healthy.

 Benefits of Chiropractic as Part of Employee Healthcare Plans: